Developer API

 This method can be called at any time and is meant to simply display which packages are supported and present in the plugin_modules folder.
 It does not mean that these plugins have been configured.
 All plugins must be configured before they can be run.

-Returns the names of all the plugins that have been registered
+The names of all the plugins that have been registered.

 run(msg: str, arguments: dict = {}) None